intel/llvm/sycl/doc/syclcompat/README.md

 SYCL spec supported by the current SYCL compiler.

-The `SYCLCOMPAT_CHECK_ERROR` macro encapsulates an error-handling mechanism for expressions that might throw `sycl::exception`.
+The `SYCLCOMPAT_CHECK_ERROR` macro encapsulates an error-handling mechanism for expressions that might throw `sycl::exception` and `std::runtime_error`.
 If no exceptions are thrown, it returns `syclcompat::error_code::SUCCESS`.
+If a `sycl::exception` is caught, it returns `syclcompat::error_code::BACKEND_ERROR`.
-If an exception is caught, it prints the error message to the standard error stream and returns `syclcompat::error_code::DEFAULT_ERROR`.
+If a `std::runtime_error` exception is caught, `syclcompat::error_code::DEFAULT_ERROR` is returned instead.
+For both cases, it prints the error message to the standar d error stream.

 ``` c++
 namespace syclcompat {